 Caramel Apples ~ Tis the Season

-Apples are everywhere.
-All different sizes, shapes, colors and flavors are available at your local grocers and markets right now and although they are great to bite into all by themselves they present so many options for preparation and devouring.
+Although they are great to bite into all by themselves they present so many options for preparation and devouring.
 Pies, cakes, sauces, butters, breads, caramelized and candied.
 Those last two mentioned are such an incredible treat for children and grown ups alike.

 Caramel apples can be as easy as a trip to your grocery, pick the apples and purchase a small kit which typically includes the sticks, caramel and instructions.
 I am including in this post two recipes for making your own.

 One very quick and easy way to prepare them is to use the individually wrapped caramels you usually find in the sweets isle.
 This time of year your grocer may have them conveniently placed near the apples in produce.

 The one item I would change is keep it fun and in the season.
 Go outside and find your own sticks instead of the craft or lollipop sticks.
 They need to be small yet sturdy enough to hold your apple up so you don’t drop your sugary goodness on the ground.

 - 1 (14 ounce) package individually wrapped caramels, unwrapped

 - Remove the stem from each apple and press a craft stick into the top.
 Butter a baking sheet.